 Watch a former crime-fighting couple and their children go out on a super top secret assignment to rescue the world from total destruction.
 Enjoy an old-fashioned "Drive-In" experience.
 Visit the concession stand.
 Bring your own "car" or blanket.
 Get your movie ticket in advance at the Main Children's Department Desk.
 Rated PG (jm)

-Wee Read, a program offered by Rodman Library’s Children’s Department, is designed to introduce children to books, fingerplays and music incorporating the six early learning skills.
-Patrons, ages birth through two years, and their parents or caregivers are invited to Wee Read, Monday evenings, August 5, 19, and 26, from 6:30-7:00 p.m. and Wednesday mornings, August 7, 21 and 28, from 10:30-11:00 a.m.
-There will be no Wee Read on Monday, August 12, and Wednesday, August14, due to the Friends of Rodman Library used book sale.
+Wee Read, a program offered through the Children’s Department, is designed to introduce children to books, fingerplays and music incorporating the six early learning skills.
+Patrons, ages birth through two years, and their parents or caregivers are invited to Wee Read, Monday evenings, Aug.
+3, 17, 24 and 31, from 6:30-7:00 p.m. and Wednesday morning at the main library, Aug.
+19 and 26, from 10:30-11:00 a.m.
+Due to the Used Book Sale, there will be no Wee Read at the main library on Monday, Aug.
+10 and Wednesday, Aug.
+5 and 12.

 Children, ages 3-12, are invited to Rodman Branch Library for a Toucan Story Hour on Wednesday, June 17, at 6:30 p.m. and Saturday, June 20, at 11:00 a.m.
 A story will be read first at the Branch Library, then children and their guardian will proceed to Hot Pots to make a small toucan figurine.
 A $10.00 fee will be collected for supplies on the day of the program that will be payable to Hot Pots.
 Snacks will be offered.
 Registration is required for this event and can be made by stopping in at the Branch or calling 330-821-1313.